ionextdebug/NOSTR-COMMUNITY-STANDARD/README.md

 You can contribute adding clauses, warnings, and guides.

-This is inspired in C++ ISO Standard and ECMA documents for EcmaScript (JavaScript).
+This is inspired in C++ ISO Standard and ECMA specifications for EcmaScript (JavaScript).

 The output value of your contribution is a document to software developers easy understand the protocol and implement new tools for the community according to the community standard.